songqsh/MQP2019/Vital/README.md

-Hello my name is Vital and I am a senior at WPI
+Hello my name is Vital and I am a senior at WPI.
+I'm from Brazil and major in Math.
+The project you will find here is my MQP or the equivalent of a senior thesis.
+Some of my interests are history, innovation and soccer.